 The objective of the present theme is to develop Finnish Arctic expertise through multidisciplinary and interdisciplinary research and to bolster Finland's capacity to prepare for and influence changes in the Arctic region.
 The geographical focus of the research may be either the northern regions of Finland or the entire country as an Arctic region.
 For example, research under this theme can focus on how to reconcile the different perspectives of nature, business and the population in a sustainable and fair manner.
 Individual projects can examine how technology, services or innovations would best support the protection of biodiversity, the adaptation to changes or the construction of a working infrastructure.
-Key questions include how the Arctic transition will affect security of supply and overall security, for example logistics, energy security or the role of the major powers and military alliances in the Arctic region.
+Key questions include how the Arctic transformation will affect security of supply and overall security, for example logistics, energy security or the role of the major powers and military alliances in the Arctic region.
 Finland's international status and role are also important viewpoints in examining changes in the Arctic region.

 A cross-disciplinary and interactive approach and stakeholder cooperation are of key importance in promoting the development of the Arctic region while strengthening justice and inclusion.
-The changes in the Arctic region will have a profound impact on the region's population and living conditions.
-The Sámi people have a special status as an indigenous people of the region.
-Depending on the research design, therefore, how the Sámi people view the changes is an important element when studying the changing Arctic region in an ethical and responsible manner.
+The Arctic transformation will have a profound impact on the region's population and living conditions.
+Depending on the research design, for instance, how the Sámi people view the changes is an important element when studying the transformation of the Arctic region in an ethical and responsible manner.

-Theme 2: Public mental health
+Draft theme 2: Public mental health

 Research under this theme will focus on building and promoting good mental health in Finnish society.
 The aim is to improve mental health and prevent mental health problems in the population.
 Mental health is a life-long process; it is with us everywhere, and it affects each and every one of us.
-Good mental health is important for individuals, communities and society at large.
-It also has significant economic importance.
+Good mental health is important for individuals, society, public health and the economy alike.